PathoGenOmics-Lab/transcluster/README.md

 ![Estimated fitness denominator](/docs/estimated-fitness-denominator.png)

-Finally, a series of figures (including sample timelines, comparisons of estimated fitness and missing data), are generated.
+Finally, a series of figures (including sample timelines, comparisons of normalized clustering index and missing data), are generated.
 Results are written to a subdirectory within the output directory (`OUTPUT_DIR` parameter, default: `output/`).